top of page

 Yonah’s deliverance is symbolic of the resurrection,

-Some elements in the prayer of Yonah seems to echo that of King David,
+Some elements in the prayer of Yonah seem to echo that of King David,

 R’ Krentzman says,